 - If you have reduced sensation to your feet (see above).
 The risk of this occurring increases the longer you have diabetes and the older you are.
-Also, if your diabetes is poorly controlled.
-This is one of the reasons why it is very important to keep your blood sugar level as near normal as possible.
+The risk also increases if your diabetes is poorly controlled.
+This is one of the reasons why it is very important to keep your blood sugar (glucose) level as near normal as possible.

 - If you have narrowed blood vessels (arteries) - see above.
 The risk of this occurring increases the longer you have diabetes, the older you become and also if you are male.
-Also, if you have any other risk factors for developing furring of the arteries.
-For example, if you smoke, do little physical activity, have a high cholesterol level, high blood pressure or are overweight.
+The risk also increases if you have any other risk factors for developing furring of the arteries.
+For example, if you smoke, do little physical activity, have a high cholesterol level, high blood pressure (hypertension) or are overweight.

 - If you have had a foot ulcer in the past.

 - If you have other complications of diabetes, such as kidney or eye problems.

 - If your feet are more prone to minor cuts, grazes, corns or calluses which can occur: